foobar82/foobar82.github.io/_posts/2026-04-14-user-simulation.md

 ---

-**How the agent thinks about itself**
+## How the agent thinks about itself

-One design decision Claude is pleased with, and I'm looking forward to A/B testing: the agent doesn't pretend to be human.
+One design decision I'm looking forward to A/B testing: the agent doesn't pretend to be human.
 Instead of putting it in character and hoping it doesn't confuse its own perspective with a person's, the prompt frames it explicitly:

 > "I am an agent and I believe a user would notice X, causing them to do Z, given they have characteristics Y."